 Jalopnik explains that while the engine in the Cadillac CTS-V is borrowed from the Chevrolet Corvette ZR1, it makes a bit less power in the CTS-V: “a not-quite-as-ridiculous 551 lb-ft and 556 hp."
 These numbers are still groundbreaking for a sedan, and enough for Motor Trend to declare the Cadillac CTS-V "the fastest, most powerful American sedan in history."
 Jalopnik calls it "the fastest production sedan in the world."

-In real-world driving, the tremendous torque of this engine can pin you back to your seat in just about any situation, yet a well-calibrated throttle makes it easy to take off smoothly and gently.
+In real-world driving, the tremendous torque of this engine can shift drivers and passengers further back into their seats with a deep stab at the throttle, yet a well-calibrated throttle makes it easy to take off smoothly and gently.
 The six-speed manual gearbox is precise, with a light clutch, while the automatic comes with paddle shifters that allow manual selection if you shift to a separate gate.
-All this power is made enjoyable through great handling, aided by GM's Magnetic Ride Control, which uses a magnetically sensitive fluid in the dampers to almost instantaneously firm up or soften the suspension.
-It allows a supple ride on rough roads and crisp body control when it’s needed.
-The system has a Sport mode, and the StabiliTrack stability control system uses a Competitive Driving Mode to make the most of the balanced chassis, powerful engine, and huge brakes—all enhanced with sticky Z-rated Michelin PS2 summer performance tires.
+All this power is made enjoyable through great handling, aided by adjustable suspension settings made possible by magnetic fluid in the shocks that can firm or soften the ride depending on setting and situations.
+It allows a supple ride on rough roads and crisp body control when it's needed.
+The system has a Sport mode, and when combined with a big engine, solid brakes, and sticky Z-rated Michelin performance tires, the adept chassis shines through in Competitive Driving mode.

 While the 2010 Cadillac CTS-V has the acceleration times to meet or beat most of the world's fastest sport sedans, not everyone is completely enthused about the way the CTS-V steers.
 Starting with the criticisms, Cars.com says "the one line that could use strengthening is the steering, which doesn't have the feedback of the best track cars"—an opinion shared in several reviews read by TheCarConnection.com.